 “Social Entrepreneurship Applications from the Legacy of Peter Drucker,” Proceedings of Drucker Centennial Conference, Seoul, June 16, 2010, pp. 52-85.

-“Laboring in the Trenches with the Poor of Haiti: Practicing the Church’s New Fourth-Fold Mission,” Meridian Magazine, pp. 1-10, December 28, 2010.
+“Laboring in the Trenches with the Poor of Haiti: Practicing the Church’s New Fourth-Fold Mission,” Meridian Magazine, December 28, 2010, pp. 1-10.

 “Peter Drucker’s Creative Concepts for Innovation, Civic Engagement, and Entrepreneurship in the Social Sector,” Journal of Creativity and Innovation, July 2010, pp. 33-52.

-“Youth-Based Social Entrepreneurship: Post-Tsunami Crisis Intervention,” Social Entrepreneurship E-Journal, 14 pp., May 2008.
+“Youth-Based Social Entrepreneurship: Post-Tsunami Crisis Intervention,” Social Entrepreneurship E-Journal, May 2008, 14 pp.

 Social Entrepreneurship Teaching Resources Handbook.
 I wrote several titles in different sections of the book published by the University Network for Social Entrepreneurship, Spring 2008.